marriott-library/MaRMAT/README.md

 - The tool outputs matching results to a CSV file named "matching_results.csv" in the tool's directory.

 ## 5. Credits and Acknowledgments
+The current version of MaRMAT was fully reprogrammed and redesigned by [Aiden deBoer](https://github.com/FreeThings) thanks to an internal "Jumpstart Grant" awarded by the J. Willard Marriott Library in 2025.
 [MaRMAT-beta](https://github.com/marriott-library/MaRMAT-Beta) was released in July 2024.
 It was developed by [Kaylee Alexander](https://github.com/kayleealexander) in collaboration with ChatGPT 3.5 with input from [Rachel Wittmann](https://github.com/RachelJaneWittmann) and [Anna Neatrour](https://github.com/aneatrour) at the University of Utah.
-The current version of MaRMAT was fully reprogrammed and redesigned by Aiden deBoer thanks to an internal "Jumpstart Grant" awarded by the J. Willard Marriott Library in 2025.
 MaRMAT was inspired by the [Duke University Libraries Description Audit Tool](https://github.com/duke-libraries/description-audit/tree/main) and informed by resources such as [The Inclusive Metadata Toolkit](https://osf.io/yf96h), developed by the Digital Library Federation's Cultural Assessment Working Group.

 ## 6. User Feedback Survey
-After using MaRMAT, please take [our suvery](TBD) and tell us about your exeprience using MARMAT.
+After using MaRMAT, please take [our suvery](https://forms.gle/xCUQiG6nn8beHqJU6) and tell us about your exeprience using MARMAT.
 We appreciate your feedback!

+## 7. Report Bug
+Encountered a bug?
+Report it [here](https://forms.gle/CfCCuw3vnxuCdhuh8).